KoheiHayakawa/KHAForm/README.md

         let cell6 = initFormCellWithType(.TextView)         as KHATextViewFormCell
         let cell7 = initFormCellWithType(.Button)           as KHAButtonFormCell
         let cell8 = initFormCellWithType(.Button)           as KHAButtonFormCell
+        let cell9 = KHAFormCell()   // we can use custom cell

         // settings for each cell
         cell1.textField.text = "Title"
         cell1.textField.placeholder = "placeholder"